 - C1.3.3 Orange County shall strengthen floodplain protection requirements for riverine systems by adopting regulations prohibiting floodplain encroachment without compensating storage.
 (Added 12/00, Ord.
 00-25) - C1.3.4 Orange County shall, on an ongoing basis, in conjunction with other appropriate agencies such as the Water Management Districts, identify and prioritize problem floodplain areas in need of corrective measures.
 (Added 12/00, Ord.
-00-25)

-OBJ C1.4 Orange County shall protect identified wetland areas and existing native wildlife (flora and fauna) habitats by implementing the following policies.
+00-25) - OBJ C1.4 Orange County shall protect identified wetland areas and existing native wildlife (flora and fauna) habitats by implementing the following policies.

-- C1.4.0 Environmentally Sensitive Lands, per 9J-5, Florida Administrative Code and Chapter 163, Florida Statutes, for the purposes of this Comprehensive Plan shall mean at a minimum Class I conservation areas as defined in Conservation Policy C1.4.1, and their adjacent uplands, rare upland habitat including but not limited to sandhill and scrub, and those wetland and upland systems that support any Threatened, Endangered Species, or Species of Special Concern.
+- C1.4.0 For the purposes of this Comprehensive Plan, Environmentally Sensitive Lands shall mean at a minimum Class I conservation areas as defined in Conservation Policy C1.4.1, and their adjacent uplands, rare upland habitat including but not limited to sandhill and scrub, and those wetland and upland systems that support any Threatened, Endangered Species, or Species of Special Concern.
 (Added 8/92, Ord.
-92-24) - C1.4.1 Orange County shall continue to adopt regulations that protect and conserve wetlands.
+92-24; Amended 06/17; Ord.
+2017-12) - C1.4.1 Orange County shall continue to adopt regulations that protect and conserve wetlands.
 Such regulations shall include criteria for identifying the significance of wetlands.